lvsl/lvsl.github.com/_posts/2019-10-17-state-of-the-server.md

   - security
 ---

-World has changed, mobile phones now have most secure environment, not server in a datacenter.
+World has changed, mobile phones now have the most secure environment, not a server in a datacenter.
-Take a look at [iOS](https://www.apple.com/business/docs/site/iOS_Security_Guide.pdf) and [Android](https://source.android.com/security/reports/Google_Android_Enterprise_Security_Whitepaper_2018.pdf) security, it's far beyond what's server looks like.
+Take a look at [iOS](https://www.apple.com/business/docs/site/iOS_Security_Guide.pdf) and [Android](https://source.android.com/security/reports/Google_Android_Enterprise_Security_Whitepaper_2018.pdf) security, it's far beyond what's servers look like.

 Mobile phones have "secure enclave"/"temper resistant env" in contrast, on servers there is ring-2/3 firmware, which is [a form of malware](https://lwn.net/Articles/738649/).